hoangvo1902/NLP-Sentiment-Analysis-on-IMDB-movie-review-with-BERT/README.md

 2. Utilize [app.py](app.py) to engage with the sentiment analysis model through the provided web application.

-3. Examine the code within [train_eval.ipynb](train_eval.ipynb) for a comprehensive understanding of the model training and evaluation processes.
+3. Examine the code within [train_eval.ipynb](train_eval.ipynb) and [explore.ipynb](explore.ipynb) for a comprehensive understanding of the model training, evaluation processes, and additional exploratory analysis.

 ## Repository Directory